As a temporary service, we now offer the option of video conference consults in lieu of in person meetings.|More Info

 Joint ownership is the most convenient way to pass financial accounts from one person to the other, but it’s not always the safest way.
 Totten trusts are revocable trusts that are incomplete until the settlor dies or unequivocally gives the property to the other person.
 These trusts are not available for real property.

 These trusts are relatively easy to set up.
-Often, Kamuela estate planning lawyers just point settlers in the right direction.
+Often, Kamuela lawyers just point settlers in the right direction.
 When owners set up accounts, they must simply add identifying languages, like ITF (in trust for), POD (payable on death), or ATF (as trustee for).

-Why Hire Our Kamuela Estate Planning Lawyers
+Why Hire Our Kamuela Lawyers

 Trusts often allow people to pass property without financial penalties or public scrutiny.
-For a confidential consultation with an experienced Kamuela estate planning lawyer, contact Olson & Sons, L.C. at our Kamuela office at (808) 885-8533.
+For a confidential consultation with an experienced Kamuela lawyer, contact Olson & Sons, L.C. at our Kamuela office at (808) 885-8533.
 We routinely handle matters in Hawaii County and nearby jurisdictions.